 - Trancik JE, Zweibel K, Technology choice and the cost reduction potential of photovoltaics, Proceedings of the World Conference on Photovoltaic Energy Conversion, IEEE WCPEC – 4, 2006, Vol. 2, pp. 2490-2493 pdf.

-- Kavlak G, McNerny J, Trancik JE, Evaluating the changing causes of photovoltaics cost reduction, in review SSRN.
+- Kavlak G, McNerney J, Trancik JE, Evaluating the causes of cost reduction in photovoltaics modules link.

 PV materials design optimization: This work examines changing performance tradeoffs in photovoltaics through materials structuring.
 We focus on the dye-sensitized solar cell as a model device, with the aim of producing a general framework that can be applied to a wide range of devices.